Proxy Contract Example

 1. Entity Generation

-to automatically generate TypeORM entities from contract ABIs.
-This is configured in scripts/generate.ts
+The example uses solidity-events-to-typeorm to automatically generate TypeORM entities from contract ABIs.
+This is configured in scripts/generate.ts:

 export const config: Config = {